ALISem/CIM-CSIS/README.md

     Enter the GIT link and import

-In this  work, we developed an eclipse-based graphical editor to support modeling of context information for intelligent context-sensitive systems (CSS).
+In this  work, we've developed an eclipse-based graphical editor to support modeling of context information for intelligent context-sensitive systems (CSS).
 Particularly, it is designed to assist context identification and management (CIM).

 The resulting CIM-CSS Graphical Editor plug-in of my PhD's dissertation: building a graphical support tool based on the CIM-CSS methodology (Supervised by Prof. Jun Sang), using the Eclipse Modeling Framework and Graphical Modeling Framework